 - A single source of careers advice, to 'professionalise' and regulate careers information, advice and guidance - Means-tested Maintenance Grants for learners over and above the Lifelong Loan Entitlement, in order to subsidise costs and encourage uptake, particularly among those for whom debt is a barrier - The abolition of the Equivalent or Lower Qualification (ELQ) rules, to support retraining at higher levels - Extending the Apprenticeshop Levy to cover a wide range of high- quality training, including short modular courses, in order to provide additional flexibility and incentivise employer investment in skills training - Stronger HE-FE partnerships to provide integrated pathways to higher-level skills; and alignment with industry and online providers to enable better coordination between schools, colleges, universities, and employers. - Reform of the rgulatory framework to simplify the jurisdiction between multiple qualification bodies; - Learning lessons from Scotland, where 'articulation agreements' offer clear routes between FE and HE allowing students with Higher National Certificates and Diplomas to access the second or third years of degree programmes.
 Access the summary and report, 'The Pathway to Lifelong Education: Reforming the UK's Skills System' in full.

-FE news.co.uk (2021) 'Reforming the UK's Skills System - First Report from the Lifelong Education Commission' [online].
-Available at: www.fenews.co.uk [accessed 8 October 2021]

-Learning and teaching reimagined - Exploring the 2020 experience as well as the changing aspirations of the nature and shape of learning and teaching for the future.
+Related Links: FE news.co.uk (2021) 'Reforming the UK's Skills System - First Report from the Lifelong Education Commission'[online].
+Available at: www.fenews.co.uk [accessed 8 October 2021] Learning and teaching reimagined - Exploring the 2020 experience as well as the changing aspirations of the nature and shape of learning and teaching for the future.
 Maguire D, Dale L, and Pauli M (2020) Learning and teaching reimagined: a new dawn for higher education?
-Bristol: JISC

-New guidance from CIRIA - Construction Industry Research and Information Association

-Latest update [November 2023] CIRIA is pleased to announce new free CIRIA practice guidance and publications that include:

-Code of practice for property flood resilience (C790) -

-This guidance provides confidence on the use of the standards within the code of practice that provides a benchmark for those procuring and delivering property flood resilience (PFR).

-The Management of advanced numerical modelling in geotechnical modelling (C791) -

-This guide provides a framework for those who oversee the process, provide the information needed for this task and use the results of the numerical modelling.

-Methodology for quantifying the benefits of offsite construction (C792) -

-This guidance proposes a framework for comparing construction approaches, making it possible to keep consistent records across projects and identify all the possible benefits available.
+Bristol: JISC New guidance from CIRIA - Construction Industry Research and Information Association Latest update [May 2024] CIRIA is pleased to announce new free CIRIA practice guidance and publications that include: Code of practice for property flood resilience (C790) - This guidance provides confidence on the use of the standards within the code of practice that provides a benchmark for those procuring and delivering property flood resilience (PFR).
+The Management of advanced numerical modelling in geotechnical modelling (C791) - This guide provides a framework for those who oversee the process, provide the information needed for this task and use the results of the numerical modelling.
+Methodology for quantifying the benefits of offsite construction (C792) - This guidance proposes a framework for comparing construction approaches, making it possible to keep consistent records across projects and identify all the possible benefits available.
 Other guides include:

-Retrofitting ground gas protection measure (C795) Grouted anchors and soil natils (C794)

-Grenfell Tower Inquiry - latest developments

-- The Grenfell Tower Inquiry was created to examine the circumstances heading up to and surrounding the fire at Grenfell Tower on the night of 14 June 2017.
+Retrofitting ground gas protection measure (C795) Grouted anchors and soil natils (C794) Grenfell Tower Inquiry - latest developments - The Grenfell Tower Inquiry was created to examine the circumstances heading up to and surrounding the fire at Grenfell Tower on the night of 14 June 2017.
+Latest update [May 2024] End of Phase 2 Hearings - The Inquiry concluded hearings from Phase 2 and is closed to the public.

-Latest update [November 2023]

-End of Phase 2 Hearings

-- The Inquiry has concluded hearings for Phase 2 and is closed to the public.
 The Inquiry Panel will continue preparing the final report.
 Phase 1 Report - The Inqury has published its report on Phase 1 of its investigations.

-Also: Latest update from the Inquiry - The Inquiry has published an update on the its next community drop-in session.

-• October 2023 Newsletter - The Inquiry has published an update on its work.
+Also: Latest update from the Inquiry - The next drop-in session for BSRs and members of the public will be on Monday 25 March 2024 from 16:30-17:30 at Bay20, 71 St Marks Rd, London W10 6JG. • April 2024 Newsletter - The Inquiry has published an update on its work.